top of page

 How do I know I need to work a shift stitch?

-In all LOH patterns where you have to work shift stitches, it is clearly stated at the beginning of the pattern: “Keep work symmetrical and work shift stitches where needed”, “Keep parts symmetrical” or “The marker goes down the center front of the piece from the top of the head, through the center of the nose and down through the belly”.
+In all LittleOwlsHut patterns where you have to work shift stitches, it is clearly stated at the beginning of the pattern: “Keep work symmetrical and work shift stitches where needed”, “Keep parts symmetrical,” or “The marker goes down the center front of the piece from the top of the head, through the center of the nose and down through the belly”.

-Usually only patterns by Svetlana Pertseva and Tatiana Chirkova call for shift stitches.
-Other LOH patterns mostly designed in spirals where marker doesn’t have to go in a straight line.
+Usually, only patterns by Svetlana Pertseva and Tatiana Chirkova call for shift stitches.
+Other LittleOwlsHut patterns are mostly designed in spirals where the marker doesn’t have to go in a straight line.

 How do I adjust the line of the round marker correctly?